-Cheese jacket potatoes with a Gouda, mayonnaise and scallion filling.
-Plus many more jacket potato filling ideas.
+Try these cheese jacket potatoes with a Gouda, mayonnaise, and green onion filling.
+And find out more jacket potato filling ideas.

 What are jacket potatoes?

-They can be served with only some butter and salt (as mentioned above) or they can be filled with various fillings, which can be either shortly baked in the oven, or added just before serving.
+They can be served with only some butter and salt (as mentioned above) or with various fillings, which can be either shortly baked in the oven or added just before serving.

 Best potatoes for baking

-- In Germany, many supermarkets sell the so-called baking potatoes, they are pretty large floury.
-However, I often use the smaller potatoes, they are faster to cook, so I prefer to eat 2 smaller potatoes than a large one.
+Large floury potatoes.
+However, I often use the smaller potatoes; they are faster to cook, so I prefer to eat 2 smaller potatoes than a large one.

 Jacket potato filling ideas